NSDCF/nsdcf.org/content/programs/grants/index.md

 {{< img src="crazy-for-circuits" class="img--wide-right" >}}

 Applicants must be teachers within Norwin School District and are required to complete a detailed application demonstrating how the grant will engage students in innovative ways.
 Individual grants can consist of up to $1000, and are meant to serve as start-up funds for the initial roll-out of a program.
 After successfully proving the program's viability, they should be able to be continued with district-allocated funding in the future.

 The number of awards is determined by the amount of funds raised during the year.
+Since 2010, we have awarded over $30,000 in Educator Innovation Grants.